-The 208th Munich Oktoberfest kick-offs tomorrow and will rage for sixteen glorious days.
+The 209th Munich Oktoberfest kick-offs in eight days and will rage for sixteen glorious days.
 While it hasn’t reached the fandom of St. Patrick’s Day, Oktoberfest celebrations in America have exploded over the past twenty years.
 Chalk it up to the craft beer revolution, a resurgence in German beer halls and restaurants, or the fact that more Americans own passports now more than any other time in US History, but Oktoberfest in America is proliferating.

 Thus the story behind the event — the October 12th, 1810 marriage between King Ludwig I of Bavaria and Princess Therese von Sachsen-Hildburghausen is quite well known.
 Their union ignited great celebrations in the outskirts of Munich, where festivities were open to both royal and common-folk alike — an unprecedented feat for the time.
 Those fields were named Theresienwiese or Therese’s Meadow and remain the exact grounds where the Munich Oktoberfest is held today.

 The idea of Oktoberfest beer being interchangeable with the Märzen or March style is also a tale known to most.
 Even the most amateur of beer snobs understands that in the days before refrigeration, when the brewing season ran from September to March, Märzen beer was created as a last ditch brew to be lagered in cellars and caves throughout the Bavarian Alps during the summer.
 When the weather turned, and it was safe to brew again — roughly late September — the Märzen would then be consumed.